smice-art/Python-Script-Math-II/Mandelbulb/README.md

 ![Banner](../Images/scripts.jpg)

 # Project Overview: Mandelbulb Generator
-The project is a custom Blender 3D Python script generate mandelbulb objects.It could be the base of a future add-onn.
+The project is a custom Blender 3D Python script that generates a mandelbulb object.
+It could be the base of a future add-on.

 ## Background